MagneticRegulus/120_oop/lesson_2/oo_rps/bonus_features.md

 > **MagneticRegulus**: My first approach to this is that it seems odd to change the code I currently have.
 Creating 5 new classes seems to be repeating yourself for the sake of doing so.
 I decided to write up some CRC cards to map the current state and then map out a future state which included the 5 new classes.

+> I decided that the individual classes could help determine which choices beat what.
+However, I have so far been unsuccessful in coding this, so I will try this at some other time.

 ## Keep track of a history of moves

 As long as the user doesn't quit, keep track of a history of moves by both the human and computer.
 What data structure will you reach for?
 Will you use a new class, or an existing class?
 What will the display output look like?

+> **MagneticRegulus**: I used a new class called History to log each players moves in order and to also tally each players winning, losing, and tying moves.
+Hopefully, this will prove useful in the feature listed below.
+Each player has a History instance variable which is reset when the Human player decides to play again.

+> I have created a `History#to_s` method which spits out a "joined" list of the logged moves for each player.
+I've also created `History#count_wins` and `History#count_ties` methods in order to count the number of wins and ties for each player.
+The number of ties should be the same for each player.
+I have used the latter in order to display ties when at least one has occurred.
+I was using the former to display wins for each player, but this proved to be unneccessary.

+> Currently, the programme is only logging the moves but not using the moves for anything other than displaying the number of ties.

 ## Adjust computer choice based on history